Condensed Gradient Boosting: Conclusion

 \section{Conclusion}

-In this paper, condensed gradient boosting (C-GB) is presented.
-C-GB is a variant of gradient boosting for multi-class classification and multi-output regression problems.
-In multi-class problems (i.e. tasks with more than 2 classes), gradient boosting has to train one regressor model per class and iteration.
-In this work, we propose the use of decision trees with vector-valued leaves in such a way that only one decision tree per iteration has to be trained.
+In this paper, Condensed Gradient Boosting (C-GB) is presented.
+C-GB is a variant of Gradient Boosting (GB) for multi-class classification and multi-output regression problems.
+In multi-class problems (i.e. tasks with more than two classes), GB has to train one regressor model per class and iteration.
+In this work, we proposed the use of decision trees with vector-valued leaves in such a way that only one decision tree per iteration has to be trained.
 We have shown that these multi-output regression trees are able to capture the information of all classes at once.
-In addition, the use of theses tree allowed us to adapt the model to multi-output regression.
+In addition, the use of these trees allowed us to adapt the model to multi-output regression.
 The proposed method is implemented as an open-source package for further investigations.
 An extensive experimental comparison has been carried out.
-The proposed model has been compared with respect to standard gradient boosting.
-In addition, the comparison is extended to other two similar multi-output models that use different optimization strategies.
-Specifically, TFBT based on XGBoost and GBDT-MO based on LightGBM.
-The experiments show that the proposed method accomplished a generalization performance very close to that of standard gradient boosting with a reduced use of computational resources.
-The ensembles generated with C-GB are faster to train and provide faster predictions than standard gradient boosting in general.
-Furthermore, the proposed model demonstrated superior generalization performance with respect to TFBT and GBDT-MO.
-In terms of computational complexity TFBT is the slowest of all methods, while GBDT-MO and C-GB are the fastest of all tested methods.
+The proposed model has been compared with standard GB.
+Moreover, this comparison was extended to include two other similar multi-output models employing distinct optimization strategies: TFBT utilizing XGBoost and GBDT-MO employing LightGBM.
+The experiments showed that the proposed approach achieved a level of generalization performance comparable to that of the standard GB method, while decreasing the utilization of computational resources.
+The ensembles produced by C-GB generally outpace standard GB in training and prediction speed.
+Moreover, the proposed model exhibits superior generalization performance when compared to TFBT and GBDT-MO in the tested dataset.
+In computational terms, TFBT emerges as the slowest method, while GBDT-MO and C-GB stand out as the fastest among all tested techniques.

+The proposed model's performance has significant implications for real-world applications, particularly in terms of computational efficiency.
+Future research should prioritize assessing its compatibility with deep learning architectures as well as exploring techniques to handle imbalanced classes and high-dimensional feature spaces, common challenges in multi-class problems.